 - Box grater

 - Rubber gloves

 - Pure bar soap/castile soap or soap flakes

 - Container with a secure lid

 If you are using pure bar soap, grate the bar into flakes with a box grater.
 You might need more than one bar, depending on how much detergent you wish to make.

 Mix the Ingredients

-In your container with a tightly fitting lid, mix together 2 parts borax, 2 parts washing soda, and 1 part soap flakes to create the laundry detergent.
+In your container with a tightly fitting lid, mix together two parts borax, two parts washing soda, and one part soap flakes to create the laundry detergent.
 You can make as much as you'd like at once; just keep the ingredients in this proportion.